 You can see here how Instagram crops the square image into your circle profile picture.

-How to edit or add a profile picture: Back to your Instagram profile, click that “Edit Profile” button, and you’re going to see the “Change Profile Photo” button, click that and you’re going to see options similar to this:
+How to edit or add a profile picture: Head back to your Instagram profile, click the “Edit Profile” button, and you’re going to see the “Change Profile Photo” button, click that and you’re going to see options similar to this:

 Make sure you already have the image you want to use and upload, edit, and publish it!

 5. Your Profile Bio

-It is also a place to make your profile easier to find.
-You can use keywords, @usernames, and #hashtags that people might be searching for in order to have your profile pop up!
+It is a place to make your profile easier to find.
+You can use keywords and @usernames, that people might be searching for in order to have your profile pop up!

 You only have 150 characters so make them count.